jonasmaziero/programming/README.md

 # programming
-Resources to learn Fortran, Python, C, and CUDA programming
+Resources to learn and use Fortran, Python, C, and CUDA programming